Suraj-Srinath/dress-features-recognition/README.md

 ### This project is still a work in progress.
 The preformance can be improved by doing some more experiments.

 'model_training.ipynb' contains code with detailed explanation of the whole process.
+'interactive_dress_features_recognition.py' contains the code for interactive user interface which recoginizes the product features